VSWORK-admin/vsvrsdk/README_en.md

 ###### 3.2.
 The materials Shader in the scene use URP Render Pipeline Shader
 ###### 3.3.
 Try not to use real-time lights in the scene.
 The Light Probe Group needs to be added to the scene to provide light environment for dynamic objects.
 ###### 3.4.
 Use normal maps as little as possible in the scene, and use image sizes to avoid excessively large rendering resources
+###### 3.5.
+The pictures and lightmaps in the scene should be set to the minimum resolution before packaging, and Android and iOS should be set to ASTC 6x6 compression format

 ## 4、VR Setting
 ###### 4.1.Location point, location group, location surface